 New battles for the minds of children

-Which sounds like great news, but there is still massive support for Christian religious observances (songs and prayers in school assemblies) and Christian karaka (which is used in school classrooms as well as assemblies).
+There is still massive support for Christian religious observances (songs and prayers in school assemblies) and Christian karakia (which are used in school classrooms as well as assemblies).
 These were not even on our radar in 2012.

 The spread of these programmes is very uneven.
 In Wellington province, only eight schools are using Christian religious instruction programmes, making 6.8% of their schools.
 Southland is at the other extreme, with 51% of their schools using them.